Skip to main content

 Sell-side scenarios circulating in regional coverage

-One global bank note cited in Asia-Pacific desks modelled roughly 21–31 trillion won in potential operating-profit impact—on the order of $14–21 billion at prevailing exchange rates—if participation matched union forecasts, alongside on the order of 4.5 trillion won in sales-at-risk.
+JPMorgan research cited by CNA modelled roughly 21–31 trillion won in potential operating-profit impact—about $14.1–20.8 billion at the bank’s quoted FX—if participation matched union forecasts, plus on the order of 4.5 trillion won in sales-at-risk.
 Scenarios are not forecasts; they illustrate how sensitive memory margins are to even short throughput losses during high-bandwidth memory ramps.

 Hyperscalers rarely comment mid-dispute, but component teams quietly extend lead-time buffers toward Micron or additional Hynix volume when Samsung delivery windows widen.